ivan-abreu/didacticpatternvisualizer/README.md

   s3 $ s "supermandolin" # n "<[d4,e2,g2] [d4,e4,g2]?>" # connectionN 3
   s4 $ grid "1 0 0 0 0 0 0 0"

+  -- In d3 the transversality in the pattern is shown (like the chords [d4,e2,g2]) and the randomness with the sign "?"

 ```